mohamedahmed01/simple-merkele/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/mohamedahmed01/simple-merkele.svg?style=flat-square)](https://scrutinizer-ci.com/g/mohamedahmed01/simple-merkele)
 [![Total Downloads](https://img.shields.io/packagist/dt/mohamedahmed01/simple-merkele.svg?style=flat-square)](https://packagist.org/packages/mohamedahmed01/simple-merkele)

-This is where your description should go.
-Try and limit it to a paragraph or two, and maybe throw in a mention of what PSRs you support to avoid any confusion with users and contributors.
+This is a very simple implemenation to merkle tree in which you can use multiple hashes to create a merkele tree and compress it to a single hash .

 ## Installation